TheRenegadeCoder/sample-programs-website/docs/projects/convex-hull/python/index.md

     convex_polygon_coords = foo(Z)
     for coord in convex_polygon_coords:
         print(coord)

 ```

 {% endraw %}

-[Convex Hull](https://sampleprograms.io/projects/convex-hull) in [Python](https://sampleprograms.io/languages/python) was written by:
+Convex Hull in [Python](https://sampleprograms.io/languages/python) was written by:

 - Jeremy Grifski
 - Vicrobot

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 14 2022 15:37:34.
-The solution was first committed on Oct 22 2019 05:05:49.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution